Keyboard shortcuts

 What a user game depends on

-• jackdaw_runtime: the standalone scene loader, plus the EditorMeta / ReflectEditorMeta reflect attributes (EditorCategory, EditorDescription, EditorHidden) that user game crates use on their components.
+• jackdaw_runtime: the standalone scene loader for authored .bsn scenes, the optional physics feature that builds avian colliders from authored data, and the EditorMeta / ReflectEditorMeta reflect attributes (EditorCategory, EditorDescription, EditorHidden) that user game crates use on their components.

 • jackdaw_geometry: brush data structures (BrushFaceData, CSG, triangulation).
 Needed at runtime because the standalone game has to rebuild brush meshes from the serialized planes.